RunOnYourOwn/TurfTrack/docs/tasks.md

 ## Notes

-- Weather data deduplication and scheduled updates are fully implemented and tested.
+- Weather data deduplication and scheduled updates are fully implemented and tested
+- Weather data updates are now atomic and race-condition free
+- Task status tracking is implemented and ready for frontend integration